rehierl/abstract-properties/00-introduction/readme.md

 A clear understanding of the document order is therefore essential.
 This does in turn suggest that Mathematics - in particular Order Theory and Graph Theory
-- can and must be used to clearly define when a section does end.
+- can and must be used to clarify when a section does end.